WGMU Radio: Music

 WGMU is also home to a wide variety of musical shows.
 In 2006, WGMU aired live call-ins with such artists such as Thomas Dolby, Necro, New Riders of the Purple Sage's Ronnie Penque, Giddle Partridge, and Deep Red.
 In 2007, WGMU invited Virginia-based artists and bands such as Dermaptera, guitarist Phil Venable (The Venables, Crankcase), ukulele player/singer Mike Ratel, guitarist Wes Howard, and Sansyou up for on air concerts.
 In 2010-2011 they interviewed notable people such as Jimmy Fallon, Russell Brand, Keith Morrison, Presidential Candidate and former Governor of New Mexico Gary Johnson and original MTV VJ and current Sirius XM Radio 80s on 8 host Nina Blackwood.
 In 2013, WGMU interviewed Workaholics actor Erik Griffin, former pop star Aaron Carter, musician Claude Von Stroke, Former Washington Commanders defensive end Renaldo Wynn and personalities from USA Network and WWE.
 In 2017 the WGMU show Something Different interviewed Gwar member Sleazy P. Martini; in 2019 they interviewed Jodi Eichelberger of LazyTown fame for their puppetry special.
 In 2024, Amal Qazi interviewed the artist Oliver Tree.

 Management

-Amal Qazi is the current General Manager.
-She has been General Manager since the Fall 2024 semester, and has put new breadth into the station.
-She is currently a Marketing student at George Mason University, and is actively building up connections within the Washington metropolitan area's music scene through networking and concert photography due to her passion with business and the music industry.

 The longtime faculty adviser is Professor Rodger Smith, who is an alum of the university.

 WGMU contributes to listings published by the media company Spinitron.